pingswept/me30-website/content/notes/KB2040-programming.md

 **xyz = digitalio.DigitalInOut(board.[pin name or number])**: calls up the digitalio library and creates a new object called xyz that will hold information about a specific pin on a microcontroller board.
 The pin names and numbers are on the board’s pinout diagram, e.g, D6, D5, LED, etc.

-**xyz.direction = digitalio.Direction.OUTPUT**: tells the Feather to treat the pin for object xyz as a voltage output, not an input
+**xyz.direction = digitalio.Direction.OUTPUT**: tells the KB2040 to treat the pin for object xyz as a voltage output, not an input

-**xyz.direction = digitalio.Direction.INPUT**: tells the Feather to treat the pin for object xyz as a voltage input
+**xyz.direction = digitalio.Direction.INPUT**: tells the KB2040 to treat the pin for object xyz as a voltage input

 **xyz.value**: the voltage value at the pin for object xyz